 2. How to become a social media manager?

-Social media manager freelance, start by learning key skills like content creation, analytics, and platform management.
-Build experience by managing accounts, creating campaigns, and studying audience behavior.
+Start by learning skills like content creation, analytics, and platform management.
+Build experience by managing accounts, running campaigns, and studying audience behavior.
+Freelancing can help you gain early clients.

 3. How much of your advertising budget should you allocate to social media ads?

-Allocate 10-20% of your total digital marketing budget to social media advertising campaigns, depending on your goals and the potential ROI.
-Consider factors like social media ads cost, campaign objectives, and the performance of social platforms.
+Businesses often allocate 10–20% of their digital marketing budget to paid social media ads, depending on goals and expected ROI.
+Consider ad costs, campaign objectives, and platform performance.

 4. How do I know if a social media management package is worth the investment?